J2Ski Australia J2Ski logo

 Temperature at BaseTemp at Base

-Puy Saint Vincent is reporting “Fresh Snow” with no new snow forecast in the next 48 hours.
+Puy Saint Vincent is reporting “Soft Snow(High), Wet(Low)” with 26cm new snow forecast in the next 48 hours.

 Puy Saint Vincent Snow Report